sara-huang-hart/business-insights-system/README.md

 <i>In collaboration with Dilpreet Gujral and Jyotsna Kethepalli.</i>

 ## :question: How it Works
-1. To get access to the system, users are asked to log in.
+1. To access the system, users are asked to log in.
    <br>
       <img src="Images/img-01.png" width="300">
    <br>